carbonplan/ocr-web/lib/climate-risk-explainer/index.md

 This explainer is in-development, and released here as part of a closed beta test of Open Climate Risk.
 The final published version will differ, and is not yet available for citation.

 Oriana Chegwidden wrote the explainer with support from the following team (listed alphabetically): Chris Allen, Tracy Aquino Anderson, Grayson Badgley, Anderson Banihirwe, Jeremy Freeman, Raphael Hagen, Tyler Kukla, Shane Loeffler, Kata Martin.
-Crystal Raymond provided guidance.Header image (modified) by [Photographer Name](https://unsplash.com/photos/TK) on [Unsplash](https://unsplash.com/).
+Crystal Raymond provided guidance.

 </Endnote>

 <Endnote label='Terms'>

-Article text and Figure 1 and 3are made available under a [CC-BY 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
-Figure 2 is made available under an [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/).
+Article text and Figures 1 and 2 are made available under a [CC-BY 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+Figure 3 is made available under an [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/).

 </Endnote>